-The device is a 256 Megabit (32,768K-byte) Serial Flash memory, with advanced write protection mechanisms.
+The device is a 128 Megabit (16,384K-byte) Serial Flash memory, with advanced write protection mechanisms.
 The device supports the single bit and four bits serial input and output commands via standard Serial Peripheral Interface (SPI) pins: Serial Clock, Chip Select, Serial DQ0 (DI) and DQ1 (DO), DQ2 (WP#) and DQ3 (HOLD#/RESET#).
 The memory can be programmed 1 to 256 bytes at a time, using the Page Program instruction.

-By providing the ability to protect and unprotect blocks, a system can unprotect blocks to modify their content while keeping the remaining blocks of the memory array securely protected.
+The device also offers a sophisticated method for protecting individual blocks against erroneous or malicious program and erase operations.
+By providing the ability to individually protect and unprotect blocks, a system can unprotect a specific block to modify its contents while keeping the remaining blocks of the memory array securely protected.
 This is useful in applications where program code is patched or updated on a subroutine or module basis or in applications where data storage segments need to be modified without running the risk of errant modifications to the program code segments.

 The device is designed to allow either single Sector/Block at a time or full chip erase operation.
 The device can be configured to protect part of the memory as the software protected mode.
-The device scans sustain a minimum of 100K program/erase cycles on each sector or block.
+The device can sustain a minimum of 100K program/erase cycles on each sector or block.

+Figure 1.
 CONNECTION DIAGRAMS (TOP VIEW)